neondatabase/postgresql_anonymizer/CONTRIBUTING.md

 ### Security level for functions

 Most functions should be defined as `SECURITY INVOKER`.
-In very exceptionnal cases, it may be necessary to use `SECURITY DEFINER` but this should be used with care.
+In very exceptional cases, it may be necessary to use `SECURITY DEFINER` but this should be used with care.

 Read the [CREATE FUNCTION] documentation for more details: